camkol/steps/README.md

 ### What I learned

 This was a class project to learn about useState.
 I finally truly understand it now.
+This also touch on opening component to input children.

 ### Continued development